Table of Contents

-Researching and buying block of flats insurance may seem a big undertaking.
+Researching and buying flats insurance may seem a big undertaking.

 While most landlords are aware that buildings insurance is their responsibility, that can get more complicated with a block of flats when you have multiple properties in the same building leased or rented out to different tenants.
 That is where a block of flats insurance policy comes in.